Poetry Stones and Bench

 Craig y Fro layby

-- Craig y Fro is the name given to the long escarpment which runs behind the large layby with its fine viewpoint.
+- Craig y Fro is the long escarpment which runs behind the large layby with its fine viewpoint.
 If you had stood here thousands of years ago, you would have been encased in ice as this spot harboured one of the last small glaciers in these hills.
 The rounded ridge below the road is a ‘cirque moraine’ – rock recycled by the glacier from the cliff above.

 Blaen Taf/Storey Arms